nrc-cnrc/PortageTextProcessing/README.md

 PortageTextProcessing requires:
  - Perl >= 5.14, as `perl` on your PATH, with the packages listed in cpanfile;
  - any version of Python 3, as `python3` on your PATH, with the packages listed in requirements.txt;
  - `/bin/bash`, `/bin/sh`, `/usr/bin/env`;
  - `xmllint` (comes with libxml2) and `xml_grep` (comes with Perl's XML::Twig).

-Install the dependencies with the package manager of your choice, ideally the OS's own distro manager, like apt, yum, or brew.
-To validate that you've installed all the dependencies, go to `tests/check-installation/` and run `./run-test.sh`.
+First, check if you already have these dependencies, since they are very common: go to `tests/check-installation/` and run `./run-test.sh`.
 This test suite will flag any missing dependencies.

+Install missing dependencies with the package manager of your choice, ideally the OS's own distro manager, like apt, yum, or brew.

 CentOS 7 packages: